-Developer Rick Dover and his partner.
-Charles Carlyle of Boston Development, shared their tentative plans for the redevelopment of Knoxville's former State Supreme Court building with city council members Thursday afternoon.
+Developer Rick Dover and his partner, Charles Carlyle of Boston Development, shared their tentative plans for the redevelopment of Knoxville's former State Supreme Court building with city council members Thursday afternoon opposite the Knoxville Convention Center.
+Deputy Mayor Bill Lyons spoke to the council's special work session about the project last Thursday.

-Empty for years the complex takes up a block of downtown between Henley, Cumberland, Locust and Church Streets, opposite the Knoxville Convention Center, Deputy Mayor Bill Lyons apoke to the council's special work session about the project last Thursday
+Empty for years the complex takes up a block of downtown between Henley, Cumberland, Locust and Church Streets,

-Lyons detailed the building's history beginning in 2005 when the state agreed to work with the city for the municipality to acquire the building.
-He said two previous proposals fell through for development before the city finally acquired it in 2015.
+Lyons detailed the building's history beginning in 2005 when the state agreed to work with the city for the municipality to sequire the building.
+He said two previous proposals fall through to development before the city finally acquired it in 2015.
 Last year